mthmulders/structurizr-cli-with-bonus/README.md

 | --- | --- | --- | --- |
 | _latest_ | 25+36-LTS | v2025.05.28 | v1.2025.9 |

+## Credits

+This image is a fork of the incredible work done by [Sébastien Fichot](sebastienfi/structurizr-cli-with-bonus).
+It builds on top of that by

+- using a more recent version of Java;
+- publishing images for multiple CPU architectures;
+- using a more recent version of PlantUML;

 ## Contributing

 If you have suggestions for improving this Docker image, please submit an issue or pull request to the repository.